-Rich’s articles have appeared in almost every major music journal, and from 1986 to 2002 he was Associate Editor for Percussive Notes magazine.
-His published percussion compositions are sold around the world, and he has just completed his Presidency of the Percussive Arts Society.
-His guest appearances are sponsored in part by Yamaha Music Corporation of America, Sabian Cymbals, Ltd., and Innovative Percussion sticks and mallets, and he is a member of the Latin Percussion Educational Advisory Board.
+Rich’s numerous articles have appeared in almost every major music journal, and from 1986 to 2002 he was Associate Editor for Percussive Notes magazine.
+His published percussion compositions are sold around the world, and his popular book, Majoring in Music: All the Stuff You Need to Know, is available from booksellers worldwide.